bmor2552/QQuarterlyInc/README.md

 # Future Recommendations
 In the future I would like to take in more companies for sentiment analysis.
 I would also like to select a couple of fundamental analysis techniques to focus my search for more text data; 10-k documents, accredited news articles, etc..
 The more text data I have from specific sources the better chance I have at finding a pattern.
 The outliers in the data would be a point of focus in the future, as well as tokenizing the data to see if sentences or words improve the sentiment analysis values vs the body of text.
+Lastly I would look into parsing the numbers of the documnet to further improve the sentiment analysis.

 # Repository Guide